On This Day In Judy Garland’s Life And Career – April 4

 screenshot_1469-b

-April 4, 1945: Filming on The Harvey Girls continued with scenes shot on the “Exterior Sandrock Street” on MGM’s Lot #3, the permanent “Billy The Kid” street.
+April 4, 1945: Filming on The Harvey Girls continued with scenes shot on the “Exterior Sandrock Street” on MGM’s Lot #3, the permanent “Billy the Kid” street.
 Time called: 7:30 p.m.; dismissed: 2:30 a.m. (on the 5th).
-This was a nighttime shoot that included part of the ultimately deleted “March of the Doagies.”
+This nighttime shoot included part of the ultimately deleted “March of the Doagies.”

-Check out The Judy Room’s “Judy Garland on the MGM Backlot” section for details about all of these scenes in Judy’s films that were shot on the studio’s famous backlots.
+Check out The Judy Room’s “Judy Garland on the MGM Backlot” section for details about the scenes in Judy’s films that were shot on the studio’s famous backlots.

 Check out The Judy Room’s Filmography Pages on The Harvey Girls here.